 These funds invest only in stocks and provides high returns over a long-term.
 Equity funds have less tax liability in the long term as compared to debt funds.

 These funds invest in debt-market instruments such as bonds, government securities, debentures and so on.
-These are safe investments and offer fixed returns.
+These are comparatively stable investment than other equities.

 These schemes invest in short-term instruments like commercial paper, certificate of deposit, treasury bills and overnight money.
 These schemes are least volatile as compared to other schemes because they invest in money market instruments with short-term maturities.